Vivian Bullwinkel: Second World War

-In an action that later became known as the Banka Island Massacre, Japanese soldiers came and killed the men, then motioned the nurses to wade into the sea.
+In an action that later became known as the Bangka Island Massacre, Japanese soldiers came and killed the men, then motioned the nurses to wade into the sea.
 They then machine-gunned the nurses from behind.
 Bullwinkel was struck by a bullet which passed completely through her body, missing her internal organs, and feigned death until the Japanese soldiers left.
 She hid with British Army Private Cecil George Kingsley of the Royal Army Ordnance Corps for 12 days, tending to his severe wounds, only then realizing the extent of her own wound, before being captured.
 They were taken into captivity, but Kingsley died soon after from his injuries, which included a gunshot wound in his abdomen.

-Recent evidence collected by historian Lynette Silver, broadcaster Tess Lawrence and biographer Barbara Angell, indicates that Bullwinkel and "most of" the nurses were sexually assaulted before they were murdered.
+Recent evidence collected by historian Lynette Silver, broadcaster Tess Lawrence and biographer Barbara Angell, indicates that Bullwinkel and "most of" the nurses may have been sexually assaulted before they were murdered.
 However, Bullwinkel was "gagged" by the Australian government from speaking about the rapes at the Tokyo War Crimes Tribunal in 1946.

 Bullwinkel was reunited with survivors of the Vyner Brooke.
 She told them of the massacre, but none spoke of it again until after the war lest it put Bullwinkel, as witness to the massacre, in danger.
-Bullwinkel spent three and half years in captivity, together with Betty Jeffrey, Wilma Oram and Margaret Dryburgh; Dryburgh, the eldest, died in captivity around the age of 55.
+Bullwinkel spent three and half years in captivity, together with Betty Jeffrey, Wilma Oram and Margaret Dryburgh; Dryburgh, the eldest, died in captivity at the age of 54.
 Another surviving nurse was Pat Darling, who died in 2007.

 Later life

-Bulkwinkel retired from the army in 1947 and became Director of Nursing at the Fairfield Infectious Diseases Hospital.
+Bullwinkel retired from the army in 1947 and became Director of Nursing at the Fairfield Infectious Diseases Hospital.
 Also in 1947 she gave evidence of the massacre at a war crimes trial in Tokyo.
 She devoted herself to the nursing profession and to honouring those killed on Bangka Island, raising funds for a nurses' memorial and serving on numerous committees, including a period as a member of the Council of the Australian War Memorial, and later president of the Australian College of Nursing.

 In 1975 Operation Babylift, the name given to the mass airlift of Vietnamese orphans to Australia and US, for its second delivery chose Fairfield Infectious Diseases Hospital as the most suitable specialist facility to receive them.
 Matron Bullwinkel organised and led a nursing team that travelled to Sydney to board the Qantas 707 for the flight to Vietnam on 17 April 1975.

 Bullwinkel married Colonel Francis West Statham in September 1977, changing her name to Vivian Statham.
 She returned to Bangka Island in 1992 to unveil a shrine to the nurses who had not survived the war.
 She died of a heart attack on 3 July 2000, aged 84, in Perth, Western Australia.

 Honours

-In 2001 Bullwinkel was inducted posthumously to the Victorian Honour Roll of Women.
+In 2001, Bullwinkel was inducted posthumously to the Victorian Honour Roll of Women.
+In 2019, she along with Grace Wilson, were memorialised in mosaic banners installed at the Repatriation General Hospital at Heidelberg, Victoria.
 She became the first woman to have an Australian War Memorial statue dedicated to her in 2022.